ebeeton/buddhabrot-go/README.md

 ./request.sh
 ```

-You will get a response similiar to this; note the `Id` property.
+You will get a response similar to this; note the `Id` property.

 ```json
 {